ewake24/CoffeeTable/README.md

 By nature, a DataTable’s columns are type safe, while its rows allow wildcard adds.
 However, a special class, MissingValue (similar to C# DBNull), will replace empty fields or NA fields, allow for easy arithmetic functions while avoiding NullPointerExceptions, and otherwise stay out of the way of your operations.

+*The documentation for this library is provided in a JavaDoc included in this Git*

 This library was built and tested in Java SE 1.6

 For bug reports, future implementation ideas or general commentary, please email me at tgsmith61591@gmail.com